 6) I led the UX team in more focused affinity mapping exercises and documented emerging, high level themes.

 7) I then built seven primary/secondary low fidelity instructor personas from our work, structuring and presenting the content in ways I think are useful when concepting and designing.
-Our UX visual designer, Emily Marcom, refined the layout and added fidelity (some displayed below).
+Our UX visual designer refined the layout and added fidelity (some displayed below).

-9) I created a set of instructor attributes that our team can use in design as a shorthand for a range of potential behaviors.
+9) I created a set of instructor attributes that our team could use in design as a shorthand for a range of potential behaviors.

-Next steps include student personas and using MURAL to consolidate student and instructor findings in experience maps, as I’ve started here (this is in-progress and based on an early student persona draft).
+Next steps included student personas and using MURAL to consolidate student and instructor findings in experience maps, as I started here (this is in-progress and based on an early student persona draft).

-- The UX team has collected its most comprehensive user interview data set in three years.
+- The UX team collected its most comprehensive user interview data set in three years.

-- We’ve collaborated more deeply on research than in past projects.
-Everyone is involved and has a say.
+- We collaborated more deeply on research than in past projects.
+Everyone was involved and had a say.

-- Project team decisions are growing more user centered and evidence based.
+- Project team decisions grew more user centered and evidence based.

-- The research is facilitating collaboration across a distributed cross-functional project team
+- The research facilitatied collaboration across a distributed cross-functional project team

-- We’re developing a shared understanding of our instructors and emerging themes across the UX of our entire ecosystem.
-Instructor personas are already in use for more efficient and aligned communication.
+- We developed a shared understanding of our instructors and emerging themes across the UX of our entire ecosystem.